 Longitudinal study design

 Participants were tested on a battery of cognitive and linguistic assessments at four sessions, approximately one year apart.
 Session one was before beginning the program and thus, for most participants, before critical exposure to BSL had begun.
-Session two was at the end of the first year of the course and the third session was at the end of the second year, before students began their placement years.
+Session two was at the end of the first year of the course and the third session was at the end of the second year, before students began their placement/internship years.
 The fourth and final session was halfway through this placement year.
 Due to disruption related to the Covid-19 pandemic (e.g. lack of equipment or suitable space for remote participation at home) as well as students dropping out of their courses or not being interested in further participation at later test sessions, it was not possible to re-test all participants at test sessions two to four.
 Furthermore, the online testing at later sessions was spread out more than planned compared to pre-pandemic testing, which was carried out in-person on the Heriot-Watt and Wolverhampton University campuses.

 Description of Test Battery